irrangga/go-fiber-web-server/README.md

 ### Initiate environment variables
 copy `.env.sample` and rename it to `.env` and change the values based on your system.

+### Install Prerequisite Dependencies (Run with Docker)

+#### Install Docker
+- Use Docker to install any dependencies such as Go and PostgreSQL which is used for current development.
+To install Docker, please follow the official [Get Docker](https://docs.docker.com/get-docker/) guideline.

-### Install Prerequisite Dependencies
+### Install Prerequisite Dependencies (Run on Local Machine)

 #### Install Golang
 - Install Golang through this documentation [Golang installation](https://go.dev/doc/install).
 Version 1.17 or higher is required.

-#### Install Fiber Web Framework
-- Install Fiber v2 for stable release.
-Follow the installation process on [fiber installation](https://github.com/gofiber/fiber/tree/v2?tab=readme-ov-file#%EF%B8%8F-installation).

 #### Install PostgreSQL
 - Use PostgreSQL as databases in this project.
 See the installation process on [PosrgreSQL installation](https://www.postgresql.org/download/) based on your system.
 Setup your PostgreSQL with password as the password will be required.

-#### Install GORM
-- Install Golang ORM to communicate with databases to be developer friendly.
-To install it simply follow the process on [gorm installation](https://gorm.io/docs/#Install).

 #### Install golang-migrate
 - Use golang-migrate for database schema migration tools.
 To install golang-migrate please follow the [golang-migrate installation](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md#installation).